Should I Get A Perm? Everything You Need To Know Before Going Curly

 First things first, getting a perm isn’t a joke.
 Unlike a box-dye, you can’t simply go to your closest drugstore and buy yourself a kit.
 When getting any kind of chemical treatment, you should always go to a trained professional and get a (usually free) consultation before putting anything on your hair.
 Generally speaking, this is what the whole process of getting a perm at your salon would look like:

-- Consultation: here’s your opportunity to speak to your stylist and discuss your hair journey, show some photo references about your desired results and discuss realistic expectations based on your hair type and conditions.
+- Consultation: aka, your opportunity to speak to your stylist and discuss your hair journey, the desired destination and any previous steps that your tresses have gone through.
+It's essential that you are as descriptive as possible, to give your stylist a precise idea of what you would like.
+If possible, show some photo references about your desired results and be ready to discuss realistic expectations that may vary from your style of choice, based on your hair type and conditions.

-- Prep: also known as the washing session, your stylist washes your hair with a clarifying shampoo.
-This will remove any product build-up or oils that could act as a barrier to the perm solution, conditioner is also avoided on the pre wash for the same reason.
-They will choose the appropriate tools/rod size based on your desired results.
+- Prep: aalso known as the washing session, your stylist washes your hair, usually with a clarifying shampoo.
+Even if your hair isn't on the greasy side of things and you don't struggle with issues such as dandruff, this step is quite important to get a clean slate for your stylist to work on.
+Clarifying shampoo will remove any product build-up, sebum or other oils that would otherwise act as a barrier to the perm solution.
+Conditioner is also avoided in the pre wash stage for this same reason.
+Finally, they will select and prepare all the appropriate tools and rod size based on your desired results.

 - Roll: this is where your curls start to form.

 - Perm solution application: your stylist will apply a perm solution on each rod and leave it to develop.
 Depending on the type of perm you choose, other chemicals might be applied to your hair, such as a neutralizer.